 ANA supports community-based projects in four major program areas: Social and Economic Development Strategies (SEDS), Native Languages, Environmental Regulatory Enhancement, and Community Research, Demonstration, and Pilot Projects.
-ANA funding is meant for projects that identify direct, measurable outcomes which will be achieved within the proposed project period.
+The purpose of the SEDS program area is to promote the health, safety, and well-being of American Indians, Alaska Natives, Native Hawaiians, and Native American Pacific Islanders from American Samoa, Guam, and the Commonwealth of the Mariana Islands.

-ANA funds are not to be used as pass-through funding and must be administered by the applicant organization.
+ANA funds are not to be used as pass-through funding and must be administered by the applicant's organization.

-No project shall be approved for assistance under this title unless the Commissioner is satisfied that the activities to be carried out under such project will be in addition to, and not in substitution for, comparable activities previously carried out without federal assistance.
+No projects shall be approved for assistance under this title unless the Commissioner is satisfied that the activities to be carried out under such project will be in addition to, and not in substitution for, comparable activities previously carried out without federal assistance.